Accentian/MovieDatabase/README.md

 3. `js` folder contains a single JavaScript.
 This JavaScript is call `main.js` and uses an API key to access TMDB API within JSON.
 The JavaScript allows the webpage to search, display movie info, and will notify users if their search comes up empty.

 4. `css` folder contains two CSS file.
-One from bootstrap and `style.css` that enhance the `index.html` functionality by allowing scrolling within the displays and background coloring.
+One from bootstrap and the other is `style.css` that enhance the `index.html` functionality by allowing scrolling within the displays and background coloring.